starkware-libs/starknet-perpetual/docs/spec.md

 5. call the new redeem function of the vault contract (a version where the price of a vault share is dicateded by the operator) which burns the vault shares and transfers the assets from the vault contract to the perps contract
 6. increase the position_id collateral_id balance by vault_share_execution_price*number_of_shares
 7. reduce the vault_position_id collateral_id balance by vault_share_execution_price*number_of_shares
-8. position id is healthier
+8. position id becomes healthier (no longer liquidatable) as a result of the collateral increase.

 **Emits:**